peterhinch/micropython-iot/pb_link/README.md

 #### On the ESP8266

-The current release build V1.9.4 is too old to support this application.
-This means that a build must be compiled with `uasyncio` as frozen bytecode.
+For reliable operation this must be compiled as frozen bytecode.
 For those not wishing to compile a build, the provided `firmware-combined.bin` may be installed with the following commands:

 ```
 esptool.py  --port /dev/ttyUSB0 erase_flash
 esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash --verify --flash_size=detect -fm dio 0 firmware-combined.bin
 ```
+This build is designed to start on boot so no further steps are required.

-If you compile your own build follow these steps at the REPL:
-Create a directory `/pyboard/micropython_iot`.
-Copy the following files to this directory:
+To compile your own build your `modules` directory must contain (in addition to its normal contents) an installation of `uasyncio`.
+See notes on this in the [main readme](../README.md#31-installation).
+Under `modules` create a directory `/pyboard/micropython_iot`.
+Copy the following files to it:
  1. `__init__.py`
- 2. `client.mpy`
+ 2. `client.py`

-Copy the directory `esp_link` with its contents to `/pyboard/micropython_iot`.
+Copy the directory `esp_link` with its contents to the `micropython_iot` directory.
+Compile and install the build.

 Edit `/pyboard/main.py` to read:
 ```python
 from micropython_iot.esp_link import esp_link
 ```

-There is currently an issue which I am investigating where the ESP8266 crashes if it has no stored WiFi credentials.
-The workround is to access the REPL and connect to your local network before running the demo.

 ### Dependency